Bachelor's Degree (BA)

 Your coursework is integrated with social science, philosophy, religion, and the arts.
 History majors learn to provide insights that help others understand the differences in how groups exercise power, make decisions and respond to change.

 Upon graduation, you'll be prepared you for a wide variety of careers, including positions in private industry, corporations, educational facilities, or federal, state and local governments.
 Other career paths for History majors are lawyer, librarian, biographer, genealogist, diplomat and museum curator.

-The History major leads to a Bachelor of Arts degree.
+The History major leads to a Bachelor of Arts (BA) degree.
 Choose a concentration in a related social science (political science, sociology or psychology) or choose a minor:

 - Business Management

 - Join classmates and faculty for the department's annual trip to the Harvard National Model United Nations Conference.
 You'll join students from over 35 countries to debate over the most pressing issues that face the international community today.